-- 1. Ensure all doors and windows in area being cooled are tightly closed. - 2.
+- Ensure all doors and windows in area being cooled are tightly closed. - 2.
 Check FAN CONTROL on air conditioner control panel.
-Control should be in OFF position. - 3.
-Plug power cord on air conditioner into wall receptacle.
+Control should be in the OFF position. - Plug power cord on air conditioner into wall receptacle.

-To avoid risk of personal injury or death due to electrical shock, devices covered in this manual are equipped with a three-prong grounding plug.
-If a two-prong (non-grounding) wall receptacle is encountered, contact a qualified electrician and have the receptacle replaced with a properly grounded wall receptacle in accordance with the National Electrical Code.
+To avoid risk of personal injury or death due to electrical shock, devices covered in this manual are equipped with an earthing plug.
+If a non-earthing wall receptacle is encountered, contact a qualified electrician and have the receptacle replaced with a properly earthed wall receptacle that complies with all applicable building codes.

-To avoid risk of personal injury or death due to electrical shock, DO NOT, under any circumstances, alter the grounding plug.
-Air conditioner must be grounded at all times.
+DO NOT, under any circumstances, alter the earthing plug.
+Air conditioner must be earthed at all times.
 Do not remove warning tag from power cord.